Jamari02/nba-breakdown/README.md

 ### User Stories

-- Your user stories are a way to talk about your applications features in the following format:

 - As a user I should be able to query ('/standings) to find a teams record in any given season betweet the years discussed

-- As a user I should be able to query ('/teamstatistics) to search for a teams averages for the year and where they placed in the standings
+- As a user I should be able to query ('/teams) to see how many team are available in the league

 - As a user i should be able to query ('/standings') to update a teams record while the season is still going on to keep the information accurate

 ### MVP Goals

-- I want to be able to Get/Post/Put/Delete information on a NBA seasons,teams,standings, and team stats
+- I want to be able to Get/Post/Put/Delete information on a NBA seasons,teams, and standings

-- I want to be able to search for any info about the teams and their stats
+- I want to be able to search for any info about the teams over the years

 - I want to be able to get the information on only the players that made the All-NBA 1st Team in each season